 A native of Kirtland Hills, Ohio, Harrold also represented the United States at the 2009 IIHF World Championship.

-Jason Muzzatti is in his third season with the Hurricanes and his second as the team’s goaltender development coach.
+Jason Muzzatti is in his fourth season with the Hurricanes and his third as the team’s goaltender development coach.
 Muzzatti is responsible for working with all goaltenders in the Hurricanes’ minor-league system, including drafted players in the Canadian major-junior hockey leagues, ECHL and American Hockey League (AHL).
 He previously served as the Hurricanes’ goaltending coach during the 2019-20 season.

 Prior to joining the Hurricanes, Muzzatti spent four seasons as goaltending coach for his alma mater, Michigan State University.
 Previously, the Toronto, Ont., native coached for two seasons in the International Hockey League (IHL), serving as assistant coach and then head coach for the Flint Generals.
 In 2009-10, he led the Generals to the IHL Finals, earning league coach of the year honors.
 Muzzatti also cofounded the highly-successful “Just Goalies” camps in 1999, and continues to operate the camps in East Lansing, Mich., and Indianapolis, Ind.